FCU hookup, otherwise known as fan coil unit hookup, is an essential aspect of HVAC systems in commercial and residential buildings.

 2- Flexible connection:

-We use it to absorb the vibration caused by the FCU’s motor and avoid transferring this vibration to the fixed item like the pipe, and we install it directly after the coil of the FCU.
+We use it to absorb vibration from the FCU’s motor and prevent it from being transferred to the fixed item, such as the pipe, and we install it directly after the FCU’s coil.

 3- Bypass Valve:

-We use it to create a bypass connection between the supply and return water pipes, and this connection is very important for flushing purposes to avoid the dirt and debris transferred from the pipes to the inner side of the coil that can damage it.
+We use it to create a bypass connection between the supply and return water pipes.
+This connection is very important for flushing to prevent dirt and debris from the pipes from being transferred to the inner side of the coil, which can damage it.

 4- Strainer:

-We will install it on the supply water line to the FCU to ensure no dirt will go to the inner side of the coil.
-We have an end plug at the end of the strainer, which we can remove for cleaning purposes.
+We will install it on the supply water line to the FCU to ensure no dirt enters the inner side of the coil.
+We have an end plug at the strainer’s end, which we can remove for cleaning.

 5- Control Valve complete with its actuator: